The Task (poem): Influence

 Is not The Task a glorious poem?
 The religion of The Task, bating a few scraps of Calvinistic divinity, is the religion of God and Nature: the religion that exalts, that ennobles man.

 He is said to have loved the poem enough to have habitually walked about with a copy in his pocket.
 The poem is extensively quoted in the novels of Jane Austen, and has been seen as deeply influential on her.
 The conversational diction of the Lake Poets' works can be seen as stemming directly from The Task.
 Certainly the young Coleridge wrote of Cowper's "divine Chit chat", and in later years praised The Tasks "chastity of diction" and "harmony of blank verse".
-In a 1796 letter Charles Lamb testified to Coleridge's thorough relish for Cowper, and on his own account wrote of Cowper as an old favourite and of "reading the Task with fresh delight".
+In a 1796 letter Charles Lamb testified to Coleridge's thorough relish for Cowper, and on his account wrote of Cowper as an old favourite and of "reading the Task with fresh delight".
 Wordsworth borrowed a copy while still a schoolboy, and the poem's influence on his Tintern Abbey and The Prelude is widely recognised.
 The late nineteenth century English novelist George Gissing read three books of the poem in April 1892, describing it as "rather a favourite of mine, oddly".